ManShum812/ReflectedXSS-Finder/README.md

 # Notes
 This script uses a custom payload ('"><12345) to test for XSS vulnerabilities.
 You can modify this payload as needed.
 The script includes support for HTTP/2 and rotates through a list of User-Agent strings to mimic real browser requests.
+You can also use this script to find other vulnerabilities such as SQL injection (SQLi), Server-Side Request Forgery (SSRF), and Server-Side Template Injection (SSTI) by changing the custom payload accordingly.